randomtruffles/Dominion_League/_posts/2021-01-28-season-44-newsletter-part-1.md

 In Season 44, we'll mainly be adding some new features:

 * The availabilities that you each provide us in the check-in form will now be compiled and automatically posted by a minion for ease of access.
-No more random scrolling!
+No more scrolling through a bunch of posts in the channel to find them!
-* If you put your match on the calendar, there will now be an automatic reminder in your division channel when the match is about to start, both as a reminder to you and so the other players of your division can watch!
+* If you put your match on the [calendar](https://dominionleague.org/matches), there will now be an automatic reminder in your division channel when the match is about to start, both as a reminder to you and so the other players of your division can watch!
 * Losing players mid-season always sucks, but if that happens in your division, the standings will be more informative about what is happening.
 Let's hope you don't need to see that!
-* If the second place finisher also promotes in your division, they'll also get a shout-out in the #congratulations channel.
+* If the second place finisher also promotes in your division, they'll also get a shout-out in the #congratulations channel and your division channel in Discord.
 * Starting in the Season 44/45 break, if you fill out the Returning Form in time, you can optionally sign up to get paired with a random opponent in your tier to play a just-for-fun exhibition match during the break.
 Hopefully this helps those of you who have a tendency to get bored without League!

 In terms of rules changes, the only major change is to the deadlines.
 Starting with the end of Season 44, all deadlines will be moved back to 0 UTC from where they have been at 15 UTC.
 For players in the Americas, this will be in your evening, not your morning the next day.